 - Add the eggs and vanilla and beat until well combined.
 Then add the coconut flour, sweetener, baking powder and salt and beat until smooth.

 - Beat in the almond milk.
-If that batter is still very thick, beat in more almond milk 1 tbsp at a time until it thins out a bit (batter will still be thick, but should be of scoopable consistency.
+If that batter is still very thick, beat in more almond milk 1 tablespoon at a time until it thins out a bit (batter will still be thick, but should be of scoopable consistency.
 It will not be pourable).

 - Divide batter among prepared muffin tins and bake in center of oven for 20 to 25 minutes.
 Cupcakes are done when the top is set and a tester inserted into the middle comes out clean.
 Cool in pan for 5-10 minutes and then transfer to a wire rack to cool completely.